 Cosy Catastrophe: Louis is not afraid at all when Alex's Gunstar lands; he thinks it's awesome.

 Louis: Woooo!
 All right, we're being invaded!

 Cranial Processing Unit: When the Beta unit (robot) impersonating Alex takes off its head, the head can continue to talk normally.

 Crazy Cultural Comparison: As Alex and Grig fly through the tunnels of an asteroid, Grig mentions that it reminds him of home.
 That leads to a chat comparing their species' differences in families, dwellings, and games... which inspires Alex to suggest hiding as the Ko-Dan Armada goes by, then make a surprise attack on them.

 Grig: Your plan might really have worked.
-What a pity there are no starfighters left to carry it out.
+What a pity there are no Starfighters left to carry it out.

-Fictional Video Game/Licensed Game: Atari Inc. was originally slated to develop arcade and home video games based on the movie.
+Fictional Video Game/Licensed Game: Atari Inc. was originally slated to develop arcade and home video games based on the movie (the game(s) were even mention in the closing credits).
 They were cancelled for various reasons, including the sale/division of Atari Inc. into Atari Games and Atari Corp.
 The home computer game was eventually released (with minor changes) as Star Raiders 2.

 The Musical: This was adapted into an off-Broadway musical.
 Seriously, this exists.
 (If you're curious, the Death Blossom is simulated using a swiveling rolling chair.)

-The Only One: Trope Namer.
 Alex Rogan escaped the Ko-Dan Armada's destruction of Starfighter Command by Colony Drop because he was off-planet at the time, having refused to become a Starfighter in the first place.